-These are unprecedented times and the challenges being presented to not-for-profit businesses and charities are huge.
+These are unprecedented times and the challenges being presented to business owners are huge.
 As business owners ourselves, we know and understand this.
 Striking a balance between ensuring the wellbeing of staff and other stakeholders, business continuity, and maintaining productivity and liquidity is going to be very complex for everyone.
 This guide aims to share our thoughts, and knowledge, by way of some tips and advice.

-In the coming days, we'll be producing more content which we believe will be useful for you and your organisation.
-We will also be contacting all of our clients to discuss the fast approaching recession and how it may impact your organisation.
+In the coming days, we'll be producing more content which we believe will be useful for you and your business.
+We will also be contacting all of our clients to discuss the fast approaching recession and how it may impact your business.
 We urge you to pick up the phone and talk to us, we are here to support and guide you through these extraordinary times.